 Ways to Play:

 Color Matching – Have your child roll the colored die to find a color to match.
 Then match color to color, by placing the color card next to the die.
-Or if your child prefers, like my son did, you can put the color matching card directly on top of the die.
+Or if your child prefers, as my son did, you can put the color-matching card directly on top of the die.
 It is a perfect fit.

 Color Word Identification – You can work on word identification skills by having your child match the word card to the dice after it’s rolled.
 If your child is ready, have your child point to the letters on the word cards, while spelling the word for added practice.